gracelang/language/website/GraceDialects/minitest.md

         // The assertion holds if b raises some other exception, or if it completes
         // without raising any exception.
         // NOTE:  Use this rarely!
 If all you need is to check that b does not
-        // raise an excpetion, just write the body of the block in-line: if it does raise
+        // raise an exception, just write the body of the block in-line: if it does raise
-        // an excpetion, your test will error.
+        // an exception, your test will error.
 If you want to check that b does raise
-        // and expection of a different kind, then use assert(_)shouldRaise(_)...
+        // and exception of a different kind, then use assert(_)shouldRaise(_)...

         failBecause (message)
         // always fails; equivalent to assert (false) description (message)